Vegan Vitamin D: Why Mushrooms are Your Best Whole Food Source

 Additional Mushroom Health Benefits

-Taking mushroom extracts will help us sustain our Vitamin D2 levels.
+Taking mushroom extracts will help us sustain how much Vitamin D2 are in our bodies.
 In general, mushroom benefits for health are numerous, so we also want to highlight other supportive compounds your body will receive as a bonus!

-The great thing about medicinal mushrooms is that they are amazing allies for your immune system.
-The common threads between all medicinal varieties are their ability to a) support immunity, and b) promote a healthy inflammation response.
+Besides supplementing your body’s need for adequate vitamin D content, the great thing about functional mushrooms is that they are amazing allies for your immune system.
+The common threads between all varieties are their ability to support immunity and promote a healthy inflammation response.

 Picking the Right Vitamin D Mushroom Supplement

 We’re truly on the precipice of global change; each one of us has the ability to make decisions that will greatly impact our health and the earth.
-Our vegan vitamin D supplement made from 100% organic mushrooms is sure to make your cells dance in celebration; after all, humans have evolved alongside fungi for thousands of years!
+Our vegan vitamin D supplement made from 100% organic mushrooms will surely make your cells dance in celebration; after all, humans have evolved alongside fungi for thousands of years!

-Be sure to try our vegan vitamin D or our vegan D2Z vitamin D supplement with zinc and do let us know your thoughts!
+Be sure to try our vegan vitamin D or our vegan D2Z vitamin D supplement with zinc, and let us know your thoughts!
 We’d love to hear from you and how it made you feel.

 References: